Digging deeperPlant Library

 A large growing and stately hybrid oak with a consistent upright habit of growth and a strong central leader, typically low-branched, best for larger landscapes where it will have room to grow; extremely tough, faster growing than other oaks

-Heritage English Oak has dark green foliage throughout the season.
+Heritage English Oak has dark green deciduous foliage on a tree with a pyramidal habit of growth.
 The lobed leaves do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Heritage English Oak is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.